Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot of the Cadence Virtuoso ADE Explorer software interface.
-The title bar at the top indicates that the current project is "TB_BGR tb_bgr maestro_Dc."
-The interface is divided into several sections:
+The image shows a screenshot of the Cadence Virtuoso ADE Explorer software interface, specifically in the context of editing a project named "TB_BGR tb_bgr maestro_Dc."
+The interface is divided into several sections and menus.

+1. **Top Menu Bar**:
-1. **Menu Bar**: At the top, there is a menu bar with various options such as Launch, Session, Setup, Analyses, Variables, Outputs, Simulation, Results, Tools, EAD, Parasitics/LDE, Window, and Help.
+   - The topmost part of the interface contains a menu bar with options such as Launch, Session, Setup, Analyses, Variables, Outputs, Simulation, Results, Tools, EAD, Parasitics/LDE, Window, and Help.

-2. **Setup Menu**: The "Setup" menu is expanded, showing a dropdown list of options including:
+   - The "Setup" menu is currently expanded, displaying a dropdown list of options.

+2. **Setup Menu**:
+   - The expanded "Setup" menu includes the following options:
-   - Job Setup
+     - Job Setup...
-   - Design
+     - Design...
-   - Simulator
+     - Simulator...
-   - Save Options
+     - Save Options...
-   - High-Performance Simulation
+     - High-Performance Simulation...
-   - Model Libraries (highlighted in yellow)
+     - Model Libraries... (highlighted in yellow)
-   - Temperature
+     - Temperature...
-   - Stimuli
+     - Stimuli...
-   - Simulation Files
+     - Simulation Files...
-   - EM/IR Analysis
+     - EM/IR Analysis...
      - MATLAB/Simulink
-   - Environment
+     - Environment...

+3. **Main Toolbar**:
-3. **Toolbar**: Below the menu bar, there is a toolbar with icons for various functions such as Replace, and a dropdown menu currently set to "(None)."
-There are also icons for other actions, but their specific functions are not clear from the image.
+   - Below the menu bar, there is a toolbar with various icons and options.
+   - There is a search bar with the placeholder text "Replace" and a dropdown menu labeled "(None)".
+   - To the right of the search bar, there are icons for different functions, including a folder icon, a red arrow, and a yellow pencil.

+4. **Left Sidebar**:
-4. **Left Panel**: On the left side, there is a panel with a list of items under "Setup," including:
+   - The left sidebar contains a section labeled "Setup" with a list of items such as Parameters, Corners, Reliability Analysis, Monte Carlo, and Checks/Asserts.
-   - TB_BGR_tb_bgr
-   - Simulator
-   - Analyses
-   - Design Variables
-   - Parameters
-   - Corners
-   - Reliability Analysis
-   - Monte Carlo
-   - Checks/Asserts
+   - The item "TB_BGR_tb_bgr" is selected, and there are icons indicating different statuses or actions next to each item.

-5. **Main Workspace**: The main workspace area is mostly blank, with a tab labeled "maestro_Dc" open.
-There is a "Details" column header, but no specific details are visible in the workspace.
+5. **Main Workspace**:
+   - The main workspace area is mostly blank, with a tab labeled "maestro_Dc" open.
+   - There is a "Details" column header, but no specific details are visible in the workspace.

-6. **Right Panel**: On the right side, there are icons for various actions, including what appears to be options for AC, DC, and Transient analysis, as well as icons for running simulations and viewing results.

-The overall interface is designed for setting up and running simulations, managing design variables, and analyzing results within the Cadence Virtuoso ADE Explorer environment.
+6. **Right Sidebar**:
+   - The right sidebar contains a few icons, including a pencil, a checkmark, a cross, a play button, and a waveform icon, which likely represent different actions or tools available for use.

+Overall, the image captures the user interface of the Cadence Virtuoso ADE Explorer software, highlighting the "Setup" menu and its options, with a focus on the "Model Libraries..." option.
 ```

  **Figure 5: Opening Model Library Setup form from ADE Explorer window**